-8. Fair Housing, Anti-Predatory Lending and Housing Accessibility
+8. Fair Housing, Fair and Anti-Predatory Lending and Housing Accessibility

-The project, as proposed, must comply with any applicable federal and state laws on fair housing and housing accessibility, including, but not limited to, the Fair Housing Act, the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and the Architectural Barriers Act of 1969.
-The project also must demonstrate how it will be affirmatively marketed.
+The project, as proposed, must comply with any applicable federal and state laws on fair lending, fair housing and housing accessibility, including, but not limited to, the Equal Credit Opportunity Act, the Fair Housing Act, the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, the Architectural Barriers Act of 1969, and all attendant regulations.
+The project also must demonstrate how it will be affirmatively marketed consistent with applicable law.
+Projects that do not comply with fair lending, fair housing and housing accessibility laws will be ineligible for AHP assistance.
+Members, sponsors, and owners are responsible for complying with applicable fair lending, fair housing and housing accessibility laws.

-The Bank requires that AHP projects comply with applicable anti-predatory lending laws.
+The Bank requires that AHP projects comply with applicable anti-predatory lending laws, including Section 5 of the Federal Trade Commission Act and the Dodd-Frank Act.
 For example, anti-predatory lending laws may prohibit or limit certain practices and characteristics, including, but not limited to the following: